-Internal messages from news station WDBJ7 have revealed that the gunman who killed his former colleagues this week had been ‘aggressive’ at work.
+Internal messages from news station WDBJ7 have revealed that the gunman who killed his former colleagues yesterday had been ‘aggressive’ at work.

 Vester Flanagan shot reporter Alison Parker and cameraman Adam Ward on Wednesday morning in Virginia, US.
 Both victims were killed at the scene.

 He then shot himself, and later died in hospital.